Multi-Agency Risk Management (MARM)

 All partner agencies that have signed up to MARM are expected to attend the initial MARM meeting.

-10. if agreed by all agencies that no further action is possible, this decision will be clearly recorded and authorised by the lead agency (under guidance by MARM partner agencies)
+10. if agreed by all agencies that no further action is possible, this decision will be clearly recorded and authorised by MARM

 Resources for professionals